McKee Covered Bridge in Southern Oregon

 Longitude: N/A

-Directions: From Medford travel west on Highway 238 through Jacksonville to Ruch.
+From Medford travel west on Highway 238 through Jacksonville to Ruch.
 From Ruch head south on Applegate Road for approximately 8.5 miles.

-Add Your Information!
+Add More Information!